 The Foundation evaluates the recoverability of the carrying value of long-lived assets whenever events or circumstances indicate the carrying amount may not be recoverable.
 If a long-lived asset is tested for recoverability and the undiscounted estimated future cash flows expected to result from the use and eventual disposition of the asset are less than the carrying amount of the asset, the asset cost is adjusted to fair value and an impairment loss is recognized as the amount by which the carrying amount of a long-lived asset exceeds its fair value.
-No asset impairment was recognized during the years ended June 30, 2021 and 2020.
+Impairment losses of \$32,963 was recognized for the year ended June 30, 2022, based on the Foundation amending their lease to forfeit a sector of their office space.
+No asset impairment was recognized during the year ended June 30, 2021.